LoganJF/hormonaltuning/README.md

 # hormonaltuning
-A collection of scripts, functions, and examples associated with (Fickling et al., 2025), project ought not be used until ~ March 2025 when documentation, testing, and proper packaging is complete.
+A collection of functions, and examples associated with (Fickling et al., 2025), project ought not be used until ~ April 2025 when documentation, testing, and proper packaging is complete.
 But, feel free to take a gander now iffin you wish.

 How do I use hormonaltuning?
 -------------